johndpotts/johndpotts-blog-old/src/pages/2018-07-28-clean-code/index.md

 ```

 ### 2. Shorten your functions
 This is, from my experience, an indicator of the experience level of the developer writing the code.
 When I first started coding, I put everything into long functions; it was easier for me to understand all the steps that were taking place this way.
-As you become more experienced, you will beging to realize that there are a number of benefits to separating your code into smaller functions that each handle only one task.
+As you become more experienced, you will begin to realize that there are a number of benefits to separating your code into smaller functions that each handle only one task.
 The benefits of smaller functions include:
 - easier to test
 - easier to refactor
 - easier to see what each individual function is doing
 - less redundancy

-Code that is made up of more and shorter functions isn't necessarily easier to write, but it is far, far easier to make adjustments to and makes for a much smoother handoff to other developers.
+Code that is made up of more and shorter functions isn't necessarily easier to write, but it is far, far easier to make adjustments to and makes for a much smoother hand-off to other developers.

 ### 3. Use a consistent style